oggy/template_streaming/README.markdown

 ### Controller

+Class methods:

- * `layout 'name', :progressive => true` - render the layout before content.
+ * `render_progressively` - render this controller's actions
+   progressively.
+Takes `:only` or `:except` options, like `before_filter`.

- * `when_streaming_template` - defines a callback to be called during a `render` call when a template is streamed.
-This is *before* the body is rendered, or any data is sent to the client.
+ * `when_streaming_template` - registers a callback to be called during `render` when rendering progressively.
+This is before the body is rendered, or any data is sent to the client.

 ## Example